vocalpy/vak/README.md

 * Parascandolo, Huttunen, and Virtanen, “Recurrent Neural Networks for Polyphonic Sound Event Detection in Real Life Recordings.” (https://arxiv.org/abs/1604.00861)
 The deep net. structure, used in this code, contains 3 elements:
 * 2 convolutional and max pooling layers - A convolutional layer convolves the spectrogram with a set of tunable features and the max pooling is used to limit the number of parameters.
 These layers allow extracting local spectral and temporal features of syllables and noise.
 * A long-short-term-memory recurrent layer (LSTM) - This layer allows the model to incorporate the temporal dependencies in the signal, such as canary trills and the duration of various syllables.
+The code contains an option to adding more LSTM layers but, since it isn't needed, those are not used.
 * A projection layer -  For each time bin, this layer projects the previous layer's output on the set of possible syllables.